RoboPhred/oni-save-parser/README.md

 This includes most of the interesting stuff, like duplicant stats, building attributes, and so on.
 Some information is still not parsed, such as the general world map and some specific data for a few of the more esoteric game objects.

-## Still to do

-- Handle the special-case manual-parse data used by a few of the game object types.
-- Better error handling: Errors should be specific error classes that describe the state of the parser and provide more details on why and where the error happened.